cokelaer/bioservices/bioservices/doc/source/kegg_tutorial.rst

     res['entries']

-From there you should consult :meth:`bioservices.kegg.Kegg.parse_kgml_pathway` and the KEGG document for more information.
-You may also look at :meth:`bioservices.kegg.Kegg.pathway2sif` method that extact only protein-protein interactions with activation and inhibition links only.
+From there you should consult :meth:`bioservices.kegg.KEGG.parse_kgml_pathway` and the KEGG document for more information.
+You may also look at :meth:`bioservices.kegg.KEGG.pathway2sif` method that extact only protein-protein interactions with activation and inhibition links only.